 Arizona state law allows students to apply for admission to any state public school based on available classroom space.
 Any family in Arizona may apply for Open Enrollment into a Dysart school.
 Open Enrollment applications are approved on a year-by-year basis with no guarantee of continued enrollment.
 Open enrollment applications are only available online at www.dysart.org.
-Students will be notified if the application has been accepted, wait-listed or denied.
+Parents and/or guardians will be notified if the application has been accepted, or denied/wait-listed.
 We continue to accept open enrollment applications throughout the school year.
-No open enrollment applications will be approved for in-district high school students after the second week of school for the first semester or after the first week of school for the second semester.
-Students who have submitted applications will be considered in accordance with District Policy Section 10 - Students.
+No Open Enrollment applications will be approved for in-district high school students after the second week of school for the first semester or after the first week of school for the second semester.
+Students who have submitted applications will be considered in accordance with District Policy Section 5-105 Open Enrollment.